andlehma/andrew-lehman-ei-assessment-api/readme.md

 * ex: `/convert/bitcoin?amount=3.5`

 ## GET `/users`

 Lists all users in the database.
 Definitely wouldn't want to have this in a production app, but it's useful for this demo.

+## GET `/user/{{id}}`

+Returns details about the specified user.

 ## GET `/userAssets`

 Lists all assets owned by users.
 Again, this wouldn't be exposed in a real app.

+## GET `/myAssets`

+Lists assets owned by the specified user.

+Requres an authorization token.

+For the purposes of this demo, the authorization token is equivalent to the User ID.
+In a real application, this would be a secure token which is refreshed periodically and on every login.

+Token should be in the form `Bearer {{id}}` and should be passed as an `authorization` header.

 # Limitations
 Because of the time constraint, the scope of this project is quite limited.